TuckerHaydon/BalloonBundleAdjuster/README.md

 interpreted as the unit vectors of B as viewed in frame A. A rotation of frame B away from frame A is denoted by 'RBA'.

-Direction cosine matrices are operators that take a vector expressed in frame A and express it in frame B. Direction cosine matrices are denoted by 'DCM_AB'.
+Direction cosine matrices are operators that take a vector expressed in frame A and express it in frame B. Direction cosine matrices are denoted by 'DA2B'.